AnyLog-co/documentation/training/Session II (Deployment).md

 This document describes how to deploy and configure an AnyLog Network.
 This guided session provides directions to:
 * Deploy an  AnyLog Network consisting of  4 nodes (2 operators, 1 query, 1 master)
-* Deploy and Configure EdgeX as a data source
+* Deploy and Configure [EdgeX](https://www.edgexfoundry.org/) as a data source
-* Deploy our Remote CLI - an open source web interface used for querying data
+* Deploy AnyLog's Remote CLI - a web based REST client for querying data, send requests and inspect responses.
-* Deploy and Configure Grafana to visualize the data
+* Deploy and Configure [Grafana](https://grafana.com/) to visualize the data

 **Deployment Diagram**: